 This job took place during the coldest month of the year (it was supposed to be completed before then.)
 We didn't have insulation or windows in most of the house, so the cold air just blew through the house.
 The temp on the thermostat was under 30 degrees.
 I had to call to have the company put up some tarps, but even with that the house wouldn't go above 30.
 I had to go to half a dozen stores to find space heaters, and bought several to run in the house to keep pipes from freezing.
 Our electric bill was almost $2000 for one month.

 Plumbers were the worst.
 They kept putting things in the wrong place, including the shower drain, diverter, and some other things.
 I had one bath fixture with 3/4" fittings to allow for more water (it was feeding two showers) and they ran 1/2" line to it and used an adapter (I had told them beforehand about the fixture).
 I made them change it to 3/4 from the source.
 I moved some of the pipes myself at night.
-It also turned out that they were ordering pipe and pilfering it from the company -- the company owner came out with tape measures and measured the pipe in the wall!
+It also turned out that they were ordering pipe and pilfering it from the remodeling contractor -- the company owner came out with tape measures and measured the pipe in the wall because he suspected something!
 After the tub was installed upstairs with a half can of spray foam under it, I took it out and reinstalled it with mortar (mortar was sitting in the bathroom for them to use--which I told them about--but they didn't use it).
 I tried out the tub after they got the plumbing complete and were off to their next job, and when the tub drained, all the water leaked out onto the room below.
 I called them back and they found that they had not glued ANY of the drain joints for the tub.

 Electricians were not bad.
 They put things in the right places (mostly) and were easy to deal with, aside from a bad cigarette habit and throwing butts in the yard.
 I installed all the fixtures/outlets/switches and had a relatively easy time of it.

 The HVAC people were another nightmare.
 We had one big trunk duct right where the shower was supposed to go, and the HVAC people could not figure out a way to change their design without encroaching on the shower.
 I came up with a plan myself to change the system from two zones (new and old) to two zones (2nd floor and 1st/basement) to eliminate the trunk completely and solve the problem.
 It also made more sense from a heating/cooling perspective.
 No idea why they couldn't figure this out.
 They were also very messy, and even threw away some of my stuff (shoes, chair, light fixtures) that were on the deck.
 No idea why they did that, but I found the stuff in the dumpster.
 I had to also help them figure out where to put ducts, rather than having a huge bulkhead in the middle of every room.
 If I had left them to their devices, the ceiling would have had bulkheads all over the place.
 Oh, and my idea for moving the truck also eliminated the need for ANY bulkheads on the first and second floor.

 Insulation guys turned out to be day workers (after the company said they never use day workers).
 These guys had never insulated anything before, from the looks of it.
-On top of that, they were spitting on the floor.
-I called the company and told them about it, and he made them stop.
+On top of that, they were actually spitting on the floor.
+I called the company owner and told him about it, and he made them stop.
 He wanted me to point out the guy who was doing it, but I told him as far as I know it was all of them.
 Imagine spitting on someone's floor in their house while you are working there...disgusting.
 I tighted up the insulation and redid some of it after they left.

 Drywall guys were not bad.
 Not many issues with them at the time, but we do have a few bad tape joints now that things have settled.
 I had to tell them to use glue.
 They only brought enough for a few sheets.
 I wanted at least all the ceiling drywall to be screwed and glued.
-Company owner brought out a couple cases of glue.
+Company owner brought out a couple cases of glue after I called him.